1OlegShev1/GuitarMentor/docs/features.md

 ## Chord Progressions

-The Chord Progressions feature helps users learn common chord progressions and create their own.
+The Chord Progressions feature helps users learn common chord progressions, create their own, and instantly visualize any chord type using interval formulas.

 ### Features: